Chassis In One

 - CIO Can be sprayed by various means.

 - Buzzweld underbody gun.
-Extend the nozzle on the gun fully and set the pressure to a minimum of 90 psi. pressure can be elevated up to 150psi, the product warmed, or thinned to affect coverage, film thickness, and conditions of use.
-CIO Sprays very well in this gun with minimal spitting
+Extend the nozzle on the gun fully and set the pressure to a minimum of 90 psi. pressure can be elevated up to 150psi, the product can be warmed, or thinned to affect coverage, film thickness, and conditions of use.
+CIO Sprays very well in this gun with minimal spitting.
+Spray without thinners (neat) is recommended)

 - Buzzweld 1.8MM Suction Feed gun.
 Thin CIO using CIO Thinners up to 15%.
 Using a 400 Micron strainer load the gun with product, and set the pressure between 60- and 70 psi.
 Thin the MINIMUM so you can use less coats and save time.